astronomer/airflow-guides/guides/dynamic-tasks.md

 ![Mapped Graph](https://assets2.astronomer.io/main/guides/dynamic-tasks/mapped_task_graph.png)

-Clicking on the mapped task, we have a new Mapped Instances drop down where we can choose a specific instance to perform task actions on.
+Clicking on the mapped task, we have a new **Mapped Instances** drop down where we can select a specific mapped task run to perform actions on.

 ![Mapped Actions](https://assets2.astronomer.io/main/guides/dynamic-tasks/mapped_instances_task_actions.png)